Have you been forced to miss work days after a job-related injury? You likely have many questions, such as:

 If you were injured due to another party's recklessness, you should consider speaking with a lawyer about the possibility of a personal injury claim.

 You're free to go through the Workers' Comp process on your own, but receiving benefits is more difficult than most injured workers realize.
 Insurance companies are skilled at finding reasons to deny claims and many employers try to avoid paying benefits.
-At Banville Law, our dedicated work injury lawyers know how the system works and what is required for a successful claim.
+At Banville Law, our dedicated New York work injury lawyers know how the system works and what is required for a successful claim.
 We can help you get the benefits you need while you're recovering.

 The majority of claims are denied on the first attempt.
 Legal representation greatly increases your odds of an accepted initial claim, but don't stress too much if your first claim has already been denied.
 An experienced lawyer can help you gather all of the important documents and medical evidence you need to file a successful appeal.